tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 implementation details.
 If certain private features are extensively used, we might want to consider exposing them  as public low level API.

-This design is also aligned with thee design for [Modular TensorFlow](https://github.com/tensorflow/community/blob/master/rfcs/20190305-modular-tensorflow.md), which splits the TensorFlow project into smaller components that are not tightly coupled together.
+This design is also aligned with the design for [Modular TensorFlow](https://github.com/tensorflow/community/blob/master/rfcs/20190305-modular-tensorflow.md), which splits the TensorFlow project into smaller components that are not tightly coupled together.